dbca-wa/docker-scripts-dev/vscode/README.md

 <img src="./media/image15.png" style="width:4.71552in;height:1.0695in"
 alt="Graphical user interface, text, application Description automatically generated" />

-Maybe for this to work it is required to locally install the Docker Desktop app, and VSCode will prompt for the install.
+Maybe, for this to work it is required to locally install the Docker Desktop app, and VSCode will prompt for the install.

 ## 3. Django Server

 ### 3.1 Launch configuration

-In the Run and Debug view chose create a launch.json file or directly edit the file in the `.vscode` directory or copy from the repository's `.vscode` directory.
+In the Run and Debug view chose `create a launch.json file` or directly edit the file in the `.vscode` directory or copy from this repository's `.vscode` directory.

 <img src="./media/image16.png" style="width:4.06271in;height:1.97232in"
 alt="Graphical user interface, text, application Description automatically generated" />